ALNAP-Comms/in-60-seconds/PITCHME.md

 ### Defining operational humanitarian leadership?

 Operational humanitarian leadership is about being responsible for a specific humanitarian response – making decisions that affect the design and implementation of a country or regional programme.

++++

+It’s not about ‘one-off’ decisions made on technical issues by HQ units, or about decisions regarding overall organisational policy and strategy.
+Instead, it is about the day-to-day decisions that operational leaders make, trying to deliver the most effective humanitarian response, on the ground.

 ---?color=linear-gradient(180deg, white 75%, green 25%)
 @title[Customize Slide Layout]